billysbilling/billysbilling-php/README.md

 #Billy's Billing PHP SDK

-PHP SDK for [Billy's Billing API](http://dev.billysbilling.dk/) from the Danish accounting program [Billy's Billing](http://www.billysbilling.dk/).
+PHP SDK for [Billy's Billing API](http://dev.billysbilling.dk/) version 1 only from the Danish accounting program [Billy's Billing](http://www.billysbilling.dk/).

 Read [API Terms](https://dev.billysbilling.dk/api-terms) before use.
 For further information, see [API Docs](https://dev.billysbilling.dk/api).

+**Note:** This SDK only works with API v1.
+We have a new SDK in the works for v2.
+See also [v2 documentation](https://gist.github.com/sebastianseilund/7478452).

 ##Installation
 Download code and include bootstrap.php; example using require():